7 Steps to Organize Home Decor with Easy Storage Solutions

 Wall décor, such as wooden signs and vintage metal signs, are stored between two rafters in the attic.
 Storing them upright makes it a little easier to find what I’m looking for and also keeps them in better condition.

 Season specific decor is stored in bins in the attic: Christmas, Fall, Easter, Thanksgiving.
 When I pull out these bins, I decorate and then get rid of anything that I know I’m not going to use.
 At the end of the season, I again make a small pile for our yard sale or donation of items that I no longer want.
-I also discard anything that is broken or messed up.
+At the same time, I also discard anything that is broken or messed up.

-4. Store Décor in Plain Sight!
+Step Four to Organize Home Decor: Store Décor in Plain Sight!

 I keep as much of my decor in rotation as possible.
 If you comb through my feed, you’ll see a lot of the same decor used over and over and over!
 Just a little switch of greenery or seasonal touches make it feel fresh and new again!

 A stack of cutting boards or wooden bowls, for example, is a great European farmhouse aesthetic and is also a great way to keep your favorites on display!
-I keep my mortar and pestle collection in one of my cubby cabinets.
+Usually, I keep my mortar and pestle collection in one of my cubby cabinets.
 They look nice and are easily accessible when I want to use one in a vignette or to hold a plant.

 I don’t actually change my throw pillows very often.
 When I do, it is to add a touch of texture or a seasonal style.
 I also try to buy throw pillows that have removable covers.
 These covers are taken off, folded neatly in one of the drawers, and the pillow itself is reused.

 You can also store throw pillows and throw blankets in plain sight!
 Added to a vintage basket underneath the coffee table, they add texture, character, and a curated-over-time look!